- What type of housing is available for students residing on campus?

 Continuing Full-time Students (Turkish/International) can check in to the dormitories earliest by 3 days prior to the start of classes in a given semester.

 Students registering in the second semester pay the half of the annual dormitory fee.
 For late entries during the second semester, above stated amounts of payments are applied.
-Regarding the price difference to be paid for transferring from low to high category rooms, provisions specified in above articles (a), (b) and (c) are observed.
+Regarding the price difference to be paid for transferring from low to high category rooms, provisions specified in above rules are observed.

 Can I get detailed information about dormitory fees?